Nordix/metal3-clusterapi-docs/airship/kubeadm-airship-gap-analysis.md

 Weather to put the flags in the kubeadm or kubelet configuration needs further study.
 However, the pause image is configurable.

-For building a pause container, please refer to [build puause containers]
+For building a pause container, please refer to [build pause containers](https://github.com/kubernetes/kubernetes/tree/master/build/pause)

 # To do Items
 - Verify that sha256 can be used to do docker operations.
 [Jira](https://airship.atlassian.net/browse/AIR-147)